sbkkkk/corexs-designer/README.md

 **Corexs Designer** is a professional-grade vector graphics and layout tool built for creative minds.
 Combining the power of industry-standard ecosystems with a streamlined, minimalist interface, it is designed for the next generation of digital artists and designers.

+HTML , CSS now can be edit with visuality

 ---

 ## ✨ Key Features